IShix-g/IDReference/README.md

 The dedicated panel makes it easy to modify.

 - Changing the name does not affect the reference in the destination.
-- Changing the order will not affect the reference at the destination.
+- Changing the order will not affect the reference in the destination.
 - Using a language other than English is not a problem.

 ![Changeable](ReadMeImages/image3.png)